Department of Labor Logo United States Department of Labor

 QCEW data are not designed as a time series.
 QCEW data are simply the sums of individual establishment records reflecting the number of establishments that exist in a county or industry at a point in time.
 Establishments can move in or out of a county or industry for a number of reasons–some reflecting economic events, others reflecting administrative changes.

 Table 1.
-Covered employment and wages in the United States and the 7 largest parishes in Louisiana, first quarter 2019
+Covered establishments, employment, and wages in the United States and the seven largest parishes in Louisiana, first quarter 2022

 (thousands)